saiena/backstreeet_bridge_one_card_hands_analysis/readme.md

 ### Using the Application
 Using the application is a 3-step process:
 * Choose Players - Choose the number of players sitting at the virtual table
-* Play Hands - Click the "Play One" button to play a single hand; Click the "Auto-Play" button to start an atomated playing of multiple hands;
+* Play Hands - Click the "Play One" button to play a single hand; Click the "Auto-Play" button to start an automated playing of multiple hands;
 * View Stats - Scroll down to the "Statistics" section to view the result.

 **Tips**